Generic name: esomeprazole (injection) [ EE-soe-MEP-ra-zole ]

-Brand Name: NexIUM I.V.
+Brand name: NexIUM I.V.

-What is esomeprazole injection?
+What is esomeprazole?

 Esomeprazole injection is used to treat symptoms of gastroesophageal reflux disease (GERD) and other conditions involving excessive stomach acid such as Zollinger-Ellison syndrome.
-Esomeprazole injection is also used to promote healing of erosive esophagitis (damage to your esophagus caused by stomach acid).
+Esomeprazole is also used to promote healing of erosive esophagitis (damage to your esophagus caused by stomach acid).

 Before taking this medicine

 Heartburn can mimic early symptoms of a heart attack.
 Get emergency medical help if you have chest pain that spreads to your jaw or shoulder and you feel anxious or light-headed.